Roblox/roact/docs/api-reference.md

 See [setGlobalConfig](#roactsetglobalconfig) for more details.

+!!! note
+	`validateProps` is a *static* lifecycle method.
+It does not have access to `self`, and must be a pure function.

 !!! warning
 	Depending on the implementation, `validateProps` can impact performance.
 Recommended practice is to enable prop validation during development and leave it off in production environments.